 Things to do in Bath, England on a Sunday

 We woke up early and had a hearty breakfast at the hotel – we went full continental as one can at a Relais & Chateau (you know the breads and pastries will be outstanding).
 We were sad to leave the Royal Crescent but one thing I tell you – we will definitely stay again when we return.

-We went back to Brissi and True Grace to collect the items we had purchased the day before and left Bath, enroute to somewhere quite special: Kilver Court Designer Village.
-Located in Shepton Mallet, under an hour from Bath, it is actually the home of Mulberry.
+We went back to some of the shops we visited the day before to collect the items we had purchased the day before and left Bath, enroute to somewhere quite special: Kilver Court Designer Village.
+Located in Shepton Mallet, under an hour from Bath, England it is actually the home of Mulberry.
 Roger Saul was the original founder of the brand (he then sold it on), and is the owner of Kilver Court, which offers designer goods at discounted prices all year round.
 You will still find the Mulberry store (which is a stand alone store outside the main building) there.

 Kilver Court has a very different layout – made up of two buildings, you will find that brands have ‘corners’ or areas, instead of stand alone shops.
-You will find brands like LK Bennett, Pringle, Agnes b, Joseph, Joseph Joseph (not a typo, this is the kitchen ware brand which I love), REN, True Grace, Neom Organics and more, at discounts of up to 70%.
-Not bad at all!
+You will find brands like Yves Delorme, Pringle, Agnes b, Joseph, REN, True Grace, Bamford and more, at discounts of up to 70%.

 We discovered an Irish brand called Magee, which we loved.
 I bought a tweet coat and Mr. O really had his eye on a lovely wool/cashmere overcoat.
 They did not have the size in stock, but I was so impressed that they took our details down and let us know later if they could track it or not.
 I was also told that anytime I needed a product, I could contact the retail manager and ask for it to be sent to me.
 How useful is that?